Your Doctor Won’t Prescribe You Medical Cannabis, Now What?

 After setting up an appointment with a registered physician, discuss your ailments and your desire to treat them with medical marijuana.
 If the doctor believes you can find improvement through the use of medical cannabis, you’ll be able to secure a prescription.
 You can then use this prescription to register with your state as a legally licensed marijuana user.

-4. Register As a User and Find Your Local Dispensary
+4. Register As a User & Find Your Local Dispensary

 After you’ve been approved for a medical cannabis prescription, it’s time to register as a medical user with your state.
 Depending on the state you live in, this can be a voluntary or a mandatory process, so it’s important that you speak with your doctor to determine how the process works.